Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 ### Prerequisites

 - Java installed and on the `PATH` [(tutorial)](https://www.java.com/en/download/help/path.xml)
-- [checkstyle jar](https://github.com/checkstyle/checkstyle/releases/download/checkstyle-8.24/checkstyle-8.24-all.jar) downloaded and in the same directory as your code
+- [checkstyle jar](https://github.com/checkstyle/checkstyle/releases/download/checkstyle-8.24/checkstyle-8.24-all.jar) (version 8.24) downloaded and in the same directory as your code
 - [configuration file](https://raw.githubusercontent.com/jazevedo620/cs2340-codestyle/master/cs2340_checks.xml) downloaded and in the same directory as your code

 > **Note:** the given configuration file has only been tested with the latest version of Checkstyle as of writing this (8.24), so it might break with older versions